eadmaster/pcrown/readme.md

  - [Mentil](https://github.com/mentill) (lot of Engrish and translation fixes, gfx hacking, [PAK file format](https://github.com/eadmaster/pcrown/wiki/PAKFormat) reverse engineering, [eventeditor fixes](https://github.com/eadmaster/pcrown/issues/91))

 > [!NOTE]
-> Reportedly CyberWarriorX and SamIAm are still working privately on this project, and since this was forked many years ago it does not reflect the current status of their project.
+> CyberWarriorX and SamIAm are still working privately on this project, and since this was forked many years ago it does not reflect the [current status of their project](https://www.romhacking.net/forum/index.php?topic=39984.0).
 > Btw since this was originally [released with a GPL-2.0 license](https://github.com/eadmaster/pcrown/blob/master/LICENSE), i'd like to exercise my right to keep working on this and make improvements.

 [old readme here](readme.txt.old)